VDA5050/VDA5050/VDA5050_EN.md

 Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable, the base cannot be changed.
 The fleet control shall therefore assume that the base has already been executed by the mobile robot.
 A later section describes a procedure to cancel an order, but this is also considered unreliable due to the communication limitations mentioned above.

-The fleet control has the possibility to change the horizon by sending an updated route to the mobile robot which includes the changed list of nodes and edges.
+The fleet control can change the horizon by sending an updated route to the mobile robot which includes the changed list of nodes and edges.
 The procedure for changing the horizon route is shown in Figure 3.

 ![Figure 3 Procedure for changing the driving route "Horizon"](./assets/driving_route_horizon.png)
 >Figure 3 - Procedure for expanding the driving route "Horizon"